-In light of current geopolitical events, including various international conflicts, and the ongoing impacts from the COVID-19 pandemic with an unclear path to national and global economic recovery, a major priority of ours over the past two years has been the continued maintenance and preservation of liquidity.
-We believe these efforts during the pandemic have been successful and have provided the ability to maintain operations and make strategic investments over the past several quarters.
-At February 28, 2022, our cash and cash equivalents totaled \$61.1 million, with no borrowings on our \$15.0 million revolving credit facility.
-Of our \$61.1 million in cash at February 28, 2022, \$16.9 million was held at our foreign subsidiaries.
+In light of current geopolitical events, including uncertain macroeconomic conditions, international conflicts, and the ongoing impacts from the COVID-19 pandemic with an unclear path to national and global economic recovery, a major priority of ours over the past two years has been the continued maintenance and preservation of liquidity.
+We believe these efforts have been successful and have provided the ability to maintain operations, make strategic investments, and purchase shares of our common stock.
+At May 31, 2022, our cash and cash equivalents totaled \$52.1 million, with no borrowings on our \$15.0 million revolving credit facility.
+Of our \$52.1 million in cash at May 31, 2022, \$15.7 million was held at our foreign subsidiaries.
 We routinely repatriate cash from our foreign subsidiaries and consider cash generated from foreign activities a key component of our overall liquidity position.
 Our primary sources of liquidity are cash flows from the sale of services in the normal course of business and available proceeds from our revolving line of credit facility.
 Our primary uses of liquidity include payments for operating activities, debt payments, business acquisitions, capital expenditures (including curriculum development), working capital expansion, and purchases of our common stock.

-At February 28, 2022, our debt covenants consist of the following: (i) a Funded Indebtedness to Adjusted EBITDAR Ratio of less than 3.00 to 1.00; (ii) a Fixed Charge Coverage ratio not less than 1.15 to 1.00; (iii) an annual limit on capital expenditures (excluding capitalized curriculum development costs) of \$8.0 million; and (iv) consolidated accounts receivable of not less than 150% of the aggregate amount of the outstanding borrowings on the revolving line of credit, the undrawn amount of outstanding letters of credit, and the amount of unreimbursed letter of credit disbursements.
+At May 31, 2022, our debt covenants consisted of the following: (i) a Funded Indebtedness to Adjusted EBITDAR Ratio of less than 3.00 to 1.00; (ii) a Fixed Charge Coverage ratio not less than 1.15 to 1.00; (iii) an annual limit on capital expenditures (excluding capitalized curriculum development costs) of \$8.0 million; and (iv) consolidated accounts receivable of not less than 150% of the aggregate amount of the outstanding borrowings on the revolving line of credit, the undrawn amount of outstanding letters of credit, and the amount of unreimbursed letter of credit disbursements.

 In the event of noncompliance with these financial covenants and other defined events of default, the lender is entitled to certain remedies, including acceleration of the repayment of any amounts outstanding on the credit agreement entered into on August 7, 2019 (the 2019 Credit Agreement).
-At February 28, 2022, we believe that we were in compliance with the terms and covenants applicable to the 2019 Credit Agreement and subsequent modifications.
+At May 31, 2022, we believe that we were in compliance with the terms and covenants applicable to the 2019 Credit Agreement and subsequent modifications.